brunswyck/docu/sphinx/_build/html/_sources/cisco.rst.txt

 A Stateless service
  no server that maintains network address information.
 Unlike DHCP there is no SLAAC server that knows what IPv6 addresses are being used and which ones are available

-SLAAC is a method in which a device can obtain an IPv6 global unicast address without the services of a DHCPv6 server.
-At the core of SLAAC is ICMPv6.
-ICMPv6 is similar to ICMPv4 but includes additional functionality and is a much more robust protocol.
-SLAAC uses ICMPv6 Router Solicitation and Router Advertisement messages to provide addressing and other configuration information that would normally be provided by a DHCP server:
+SLAAC is a method in which a device can obtain an IPv6 global unicast address without the services of a DHCPv6 server. **At the core of SLAAC is ICMPv6**.
+ICMPv6 is similar to ICMPv4 but includes additional functionality and is a much more robust protocol. **SLAAC uses ICMPv6 Router Solicitation and Router Advertisement messages** to provide addressing and other configuration information that would normally be provided by a DHCP server:

 + Router Solicitation (RS) message
    When a client is configured to obtain its addressing information automatically using SLAAC, the client sends an RS message to the router.
 The RS message is sent to the IPv6 all-routers multicast address **FF02::2**